prof-rossetti/southernct-csc-443-201701/PROJECTS.md

 ## Projects

-Portfolio projects are worth a collective weight of 65%, plus the option for an additional 10% extra credit.
+Portfolio projects are worth a collective weight of 65%.

 All projects are due before midnight on the date specified.
 Please see individual projects for submission instructions.